UT-ADL/autoware_mini/nodes/planning/waypoints/README.md

 ## waypoint_saver

 This node saves the current position and velocity of a vehicle as waypoints in a csv file with the following format: wp_id x, y, z, yaw, velocity, change_flag, steering_flag, accel_flag, stop_flag, event_flag.
 It also publishes markers of the waypoints on the "path_markers" topic.
-More detailed explanation of saved fields:
+A more detailed explanation of saved fields:

 * `wp_id` - waypoint id automatically incremented
 * `x`, `y`, `z` - coordinates from `current_pose` message